IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 > B) Convert days to a floating point number
 {: .inset}

 # Strings

 As we mentioned before, you need to use quotes "*string*" or triple quotes """*string*""" to define a string.
-One difference between the single vs triple quotes is that, in the latter case, you can use quotation marks within your string.
+The difference between the single vs triple quotes is that, in the latter, you can use quotation marks within your string.

 Be careful!
-You cannot use single quotation marks (') for strings in Julia.
+You cannot use single quotation marks (') for strings in Julia!
 {: .note}

-This is an example of a string:
+Below is an example of a string:
 ```python
 "This is my first string."
 ```